 Page speed is a confirmed ranking factor, and W3 Total Cache addresses it directly.
 The plugin shows you how fast your pages are loading, compares your performance against others in your niche and suggests specific improvements.
 Acting on those suggestions can move you up the rankings faster than most content changes will.

-Caching reduces the load on your server by storing a static version of your pages, so returning visitors and search engine crawlers get a faster response.
+As a WordPress caching plugin it improves site speed directly, storing a static version of your pages so returning visitors and search engine crawlers get a faster response.
+The best WordPress caching plugin for you depends on your host and theme.
 If you have not looked at caching yet, this is a good place to start.
 The blog post on boosting WordPress speed with caching covers the underlying principles in more detail.

 A broken link creates a dead end for visitors and signals to search engines that a page is poorly maintained.
 Broken Link Checker scans your site and flags any links returning a 404 or other error, so you can fix them before they affect your rankings or frustrate your readers.
 On a site with a lot of older content, this kind of routine check is worth running regularly.